Bukata19/robobuddy-writer/README.md

 ## 📸 Overview

 RobAssister is a full-stack AI writing assistant built for students who need to produce high-quality academic documents.
-It combines a rich-text editor with three powerful AI tools — an intelligent chat assistant, a text humanizer, and a plagiarism checker — all wrapped in a sleek Deep Dark interface.
+It combines a rich-text editor with powerful AI tools — an intelligent chat assistant, a text humanizer, and a plagiarism checker — all wrapped in a sleek Deep Dark interface.

 ---